Stability of a Stochastic Model for Demand-Response: Introduction

-To address this fundamental question, we consider a macroscopic model, inspired by the model in \cite{meynegwankowsha10}.
-We assume that electricity supply follows a two-step allocation process: first, in a forecast step (\emph{day ahead market}) demand and renewable supply are forecast, and the total supply is planned; second, (\emph{real time market}) the actual, volatile demand and renewable supply are matched as possible.
-We assume, as in \cite{chomey06b}, that the rate at which supply can be increased in the real time step is subject to ramp-up and ramp-down constraints.
-Indeed, it is shown in this reference that it is an essential feature of the real time market.
-We modify the model in \cite{meynegwankowsha10} and assume that the whole demand is adaptive.
-While this is clearly an exaggerate assumption, we do it for simplicity and as a first step, leaving the combination of adaptive and non-adaptive demand to a later research.
-We are interested in simple, distributed algorithms, as suggested in \cite{keshav2010internet}, therefore, we assume that the suppliers cannot directly observe the backlogged demand; in contrast, they see only the effective instantaneous demand; at any point in time where the supply cannot match the effective demand, the backlogged demand increases.
+To address this fundamental question, we consider a macroscopic model, inspired by the model of Meyn et al.~\cite{meynegwankowsha10}.
+We assume that the electricity supply follows a two-step allocation process: First, in a forecast step (\emph{day-ahead market}) the demand and renewable supply are forecast, and the total supply is planned; Second, (\emph{real-time market}) the actual, volatile demand and renewable supply are matched as closely as possible.
+Like Cho and Meyn~\cite{chomey06b}, we assume that the rate at which the supply can be increased in the real-time step is subject to ramp-up and ramp-down constraints.
+Indeed, it is shown in this reference that it is an essential feature of the real-time market.
+We modify the model of Meyn et al.~\cite{meynegwankowsha10} and assume that the whole demand is adaptive.
+Although this is clearly an exaggerated assumption, we do it for simplicity and as a first step, leaving the combination of adaptive and non-adaptive demand for future research.
+We are interested in simple, distributed algorithms, as suggested by Keshav and Rosenberg~\cite{keshav2010internet}, therefore, we assume that the suppliers cannot directly observe the backlogged demand; in contrast, they see only the actual instantaneous demand; at any point in time where the supply cannot match the actual demand, we assume that demand-response signals are sent and that the backlogged demand increases.

-Our model is macroscopic, so we do not model in detail the mechanism by which appliances adapt to the available capacity; several possible directions for achieving this are described in \cite{keshav2010internet}.
-However we do consider two essential parameters of the adaptation process.
+Our model is macroscopic, so we do not model in detail the mechanism by which appliances adapt to the available capacity; several possible directions for achieving this are described by Keshav and Rosenberg~\cite{keshav2010internet}.
+We do consider, however, two essential parameters of the adaptation process.
 First, the \emph{delay} $1/\lambda$ is the average delay after which frustrated demand is expressed again.
 Second, the \emph{evaporation} $\mu$ is the fraction of backlogged demand that disappears and will not be resubmitted per time unit.
 The inverse delay $\lambda$ is clearly positive; in contrast, as discussed in Section~\ref{sec-system} and in Appendix~\ref{sec-evapo}, it is reasonable to assume that some adaptive appliances naturally lead to a positive evaporation (this is the case for a simple model of heating systems), but it is not excluded that inefficiencies in some appliances lead to negative evaporation.